davellanedam/node-express-mongodb-jwt-rest-api-skeleton/README.md

 3. The file `.env`is already ignored, so you never commit your credentials and do something dumb
 4. Change the values of the file to your environment (development or production)
 5. Upload the `.env` to your environment server(development or production)
+6. If you use the postman collection to try the endpoints, change value of the variable `server` on your environment to the url of your server, for development mode use `http://localhost:3000`

 ### Mailer